-Name of initiative Task Force on Ensuring the Protection, Safety and Empowerment of Journalists and other Media Professionals, and other initiatives Brief Description A group with a special dynamic that covers the whole range of stakeholders and, for the first time, creates a dialogue among them on the current situation in Greece, aimed at coming up with specific proposals for improvement in the safety of journalists.
-Founders The Task Force is part of initiatives that the Secretariat General for Communication and Media is planning and the government is implementing.
-It was established in the context of the Memorandum of Understanding on Ensuring the Protection, Safety and Empowerment of Journalists and other Media Professionals (23 May 2022), among six relevant Greek ministries (Secretariat General for Communication and Media, Ministry of Justice, Ministry of Citizen Protection, Ministry of Labour and Social Affairs, Ministry of Digital Governance, and Ministry of Foreign Affairs).
-Members Representatives of the journalistic associations, university, ministries, public service media, news agencies, and other stakeholders.
-Governance The Task Force is a coordinated effort of state and non-state actors, including the academic and media communities.
+Name of initiative Task Force on Ensuring the Protection, Safety and Empowerment of Journalists and other Media Professionals, and other initiatives Brief Description A multi-stakeholder group with a special dynamic that covers the whole range of stakeholders and, for the first time, creates a dialogue among them on the current situation in Greece, aimed at coming up with specific proposals for improvement in the safety of journalists.
+Founders The Task Force, established in July 2022 and led by the Secretariat General for Communication and Media, is the result of the Memorandum of Understanding (MoU) on Ensuring the Protection, Safety and Empowerment of Journalists and other Media Professionals signed in May 2022 by six Greek ministries (Secretariat General for Communication and Media of the Presidency; Ministry of Justice; Ministry of Citizen Protection; Ministry of Labour and Social Affairs; Ministry of Digital Governance; and Ministry of Foreign Affairs), and representatives of journalists unions and associations, universities, public service media, news agencies, and other relevant stakeholders.
+Members Six ministries and representatives of journalistic associations, universities, public service media, news agencies, and other stakeholders.
+2 Governance The Task Force is a coordinated effort of state and non-state actors, including the academic and media communities.
 The Secretariat General for Communication and Media provides administrative support.
 The parties adopted an MoU that specifies activities ranging from monitoring safety situations to legislative and institutional changes.
 Through specifically dedicated working groups consisting of the interested parties of the Task Force, the members work on the specific agreed activities.
+When was it set up?
+2022

-&lt;sup>2 The Task Force consists of the following representatives: the Secretariat General for Communication and Media; the Ministry of Justice; the Ministry of Citizen Protection; the Ministry of Labour and Social Affairs; the Ministry of Digital Governance; the Ministry of Foreign Affairs; the Hellenic Broadcasting Corporation; the Athens - Macedonian News Agency; the Department of "Communication, Media and Culture" of Panteion University; the Department of "Communication and Media" of National and Kapodestrian University of Athens; the Department of "Journalism and Media" of Aristotle University of Thessaloniki; Journalists' Union of Athens Daily Newspapers; Journalists' Union of Macedonia and Thrace; Journalists' Union of Peloponnese, Ipirus and Islands Daily Newspapers; Journalists' Union of the Daily Newspapers of Thessaly, Central Greece and Evia; Panhellenic Association of Journalists' Union; Journalists' Union of periodical and electronic Press; the Union of Press Photographers - Greece; the Panhellenic Sports Press Association; the Foreign Press Association of Greece; the Union of Private Television Technicians of Northern Greece; and the Union of Private Television Technicians of Attica.
+2 The Task Force consists of the following representatives: the Secretariat General for Communication and Media; the Ministry of Justice; the Ministry of Citizen Protection; the Ministry of Labour and Social Affairs; the Ministry of Digital Governance; the Ministry of Foreign Affairs; the Hellenic Broadcasting Corporation; the Athens - Macedonian News Agency; the Department of "Communication, Media and Culture" of Panteion University; the Department of "Communication and Media" of National and Kapodestrian University of Athens; the Department of "Journalism and Media" of Aristotle University of Thessaloniki; Journalists' Union of Athens Daily Newspapers; Journalists' Union of Macedonia and Thrace; Journalists' Union of Peloponnese, Ipirus and Islands Daily Newspapers; Journalists' Union of the Daily Newspapers of Thessaly, Central Greece and Evia; Panhellenic Association of Journalists' Union; Journalists' Union of periodical and electronic Press; the Union of Press Photographers - Greece; the Panhellenic Sports Press Association; the Foreign Press Association of Greece; the Union of Private Television Technicians of Northern Greece; and the Union of Private Television Technicians of Attica.